|Nutrition Facts (per serving)|

 That's why the best way to avoid mistakes when cooking prime rib is to roast it gently.
-A low temperature doesn't squeeze, so there's little to no shrinkage, and the juices stay in the meat.
+A low temperature doesn't squeeze the moisture out.
+There's little to no shrinkage, and the juices stay in the meat.
 The result: juicy, prime rib perfection.

 The only catch is that the oven doesn't get hot enough to brown the exterior.
-We have to do that ourselves, directly in the roasting pan, across two burners on the stovetop.
-So make sure you have a heavy-bottomed roasting pan that's suitable for the stovetop.
+So this recipe requires you to sear the roast directly in the roasting pan, across two burners on the stovetop.
+Make sure you have a heavy-bottomed roasting pan that's suitable for the stovetop.

 This technique will work equally well for either a bone-in or boneless rib of beef of between five and 10 pounds.
 For a bone-in prime rib, figure two servings per rib, while a boneless roast will yield two servings per pound.

 1 (5- to 10-pound) boneless or bone-in beef rib roast, trimmed and trussed, if needed